MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/customize-team-site.md

 For file sharing with your team, see [Share SharePoint files or folders in Office 365](https://support.office.com/article/1fe37332-0f9a-4719-970e-d2578da4941c.aspx).

-To understand sharing outside your team, see [Manage external sharing for your SharePoint Online environment ](https://support.office.com/article/C8A462EB-0723-4B0B-8D0A-70FEAFE4BE85.aspx).
+To understand sharing outside your team, see [External sharing overview](/sharepoint/external-sharing-overview).

-For best practices and tips with external users, see [Manage sharing with external users in Office 365 Small Business](https://support.office.com/article/2951a85f-c970-4375-aa4f-6b0d7035fe35.aspx).

-Learn about assigning permissions for sites, lists, libraries, and items in [Understanding permission levels in SharePoint](https://support.office.com/article/87ecbb0e-6550-491a-8826-c075e4859848.aspx).

 ## Managing users and groups